 The Barley Motor Car Company showcased an all new less expensive car in 1922 called the "Barley 6-50" with a 50 horsepower engine and a Sport Sedan was offered in 1923.
 Then in 1924 the company reorganized with the Roamer Motor Car Company incorporated in Toronto, Canada under the leadership of George P. Wigginton Albert Barley continued to build Barleys under the Barley Motor Car Company logo.
 However Barley sales were not good so A. Barley gave it a new Buda 4-cylinder engine and rebranded it as a "Pennant" to compete against Checker Motors as a taxicab.
 Production ended for both the Barley and Pennant in 1925 and the Barley Motor Car Company closed their doors.
 The Roamer Motor Car Company continued to make cars until the Great Depression forced them to go out of business in 1929.

-All Classified Ads - Click on column names to sort listings - Barley
+Click on column names to sort listings - Reset States to All - Barley

 Search For Anything